 Cut Your Logs

 Now, you can go ahead and cut your logs.
 A great way to do this is to prop them up.
 Cutting dirt will lead to dulling your chainsaw blades.
 Using a log jack is not required, but it is an easy way to go about propping your logs up for cutting.
-Click here to look at the Best Wood Log Splitter Reviews.
-Check Out Our Top Rated Recommendations!.
+Click here to look at the link to the Best Log Splitter I Reviews of the Top Electric and Gas Splitters I 2018.

 After successfully getting all your logs cut, you can go ahead and let them sit.
 Aging your logs is a good way to make sure they are high quality and ready to be split.
 Splitting dry wood is much easier than moist wood.
 Letting them sit out will remove most of the moisture in the logs and let them dry up in the sun.
 There is also an added benefit of the wood being lighter to carry.